stabtazer/CompSys-scripts/README.md

 # CompSys-scripts

-Scripts made to help in exam preparations in verification of your exam answers on DIKU course CompSys.
+Scripts made to help with exam preparations and with verification of your exam answers on the DIKU course CompSys.

 ## Running the scripts